Star Wheel | 25720BA | Yellow Gold

 This Audemars Piguet 25720BA Star Wheel is powered by the self-winding calibre 2224, based on a Jaeger LeCoultre ébauche, having been modified to integrate the wandering hours function.
 It features 33 working jewels, has been adjusted to five positions, and also integrates an oscillating weight mounted on an unlubricated ceramic ball bearing, with one segment of the weight made out of 21-carat gold.

 The watch is accompanied by an Audemars Piguet green watch holder and an Extract from the Archives.
-The watch comes on our Stockholm stone grey leather strap with its original Audemars Piguet yellow gold buckle.
+The watch comes on our Luxembourg light grey Saffiano strap, with its original Audemars Piguet yellow gold buckle.

 |Model:||Star Wheel reference 25720BA|